zhangliliang/RPN_BF/README.md

 0. Download the annotations and videos in [Caltech Pedestrian Dataset](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/datasets/USA/) and put them in the proper folder follow the instruction in the [website](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/).

-0. Download the VGG-16 pretrain model and the relative prototxt in `VGG16_caltech_pretrain.zip` from [OneDrive](https://1drv.ms/u/s!AgVYvWT--3HKhBk67RUo47JEG_F_) or [BaiduYun](https://pan.baidu.com/s/1miNdKZe), and unzip it in the repo folder.
+0. Download the VGG-16 pretrain model and the relative prototxt in `VGG16_caltech_pretrain.zip` from [BaiduYun](https://pan.baidu.com/s/1miNdKZe), and unzip it in the repo folder.

 0. Start MATLAB from the repo folder, and run `extract_img_anno` for extracting images in JPEG format and annotations in TEXT format from the Caltech dataset.